williamslab/ped-sim/README.md

 descend from different founders and so be independent.

 `#generations` indicate the total number of generations in the pedigree.

+`name` gives the name of the pedigree, which must be unique for each pedigree structure in a given simulation run (i.e., a given dat file).
+This is used for generating the simulated individuals' sample ids (see below).

 After this first line, the dat file lists simulation details corresponding to various generations in the pedigree.
 Each such line has the following format: